 But it’s not just the sights that signify the seasons’ shifts; it’s the sounds, too.
 There is a soundtrack for every season under the sun.
 Some are simply background tracks – nature’s elevator music, if you will.
 The wind always blows and the coyotes never quit howling.
 Other sounds, though, are season-specific.
 Spring is trumpeted by turkeys and treefrogs and rumbling thunder.
 Summer sounds like cicadas buzzing and bullfrogs croaking.
 Fall’s leaves crunch and winter’s wind whistles and moans.

 My favorite of nature’s messengers, though, is the crow.
-To me, no sound speaks to the changing of seasons like the call of a crow.
+To me, no sound speaks to the changing of seasons more the call of a crow.
 As harsh and as grating as it may be, the crow’s caw, in my ears, is like a ringing of Pavlov’s bell.
 Every time I hear it, my eyes are drawn involuntarily to field edges.
 My ears perk up at the rustling of leaves.
 My trigger finger twitches.
 The call of the crow heralds my favorite season.
-Hunting season.
+Deer season.

 I associate the crow’s caw with those bright, bitter afternoons of early winter when, perched in a tree, alone and alive, I hear the bird and wonder if it’s berating a whitetail buck passing below.
 That, or warning said buck of my presence.
 Either way, the crow signals solitude and serenity.
 It transports me from the office to the tree stand, from the monotony of routine to the possibility of adventure.